cs6200-project/IR-SearchEngine/README.txt

     - Install Python 3, Java 8 and preferred IDE
     - Install third-party libraries: nltk, bs4
     - To run the program, try to clear generated files first, and then run each task or phase in sequence
+        * to generate bm25_stopping.txt and tfidf_stopping.txt, you should uncomment codes to replace files